Project-X-Mods/coffeelinux/README.md

 14. Yaru Themes and sounds from Ubuntu (Gnome only).

-15. SteamOS Kernel, headers, and firmware.

-16. SteamDeck version of the Steam Client.
+15. SteamDeck version of the Steam Client.

 Note: This is designed for PCs with UEFI, Intel CPUs, and Nvidia GPUs, AMD install WILL LIKELY fail because absolutely no AMD specific packages are installed.

-Note-3: You will have to use fdisk to prepare your drive during installation.
+Note-2 You will have to use fdisk to prepare your drive during installation.

 ===============================================================